 This drug was introduced in the late 1930s and no longer used after 1971, so the incidence of this particular type of adenocarcinoma is expected to decline.

 the use of high-dose radiation to kill cancer cells and shrink tumors.
 Radiation is usually directed at the tumor from a source outside the body.
 In some cases, radioactive material may be temporarily placed near the tumor to expose the cancerous cells to a constant level of radiation.
-This is called an implant and generally requires a short hospital stay.
-Other radiation treatments are outpatient.
+This is called an implant and may require a short hospital stay.
+Other radiation treatments can be done on an outpatient basis.

 This involves the surgical removal of a cancerous tumor and nearby tissues, and possibly lymph nodes.
 Depending on how far the cancer has spread outside the vagina, the doctor may remove the vagina, cervix, uterus, and sometimes the bladder, rectum, and parts of the colon.